Brayanro/Brayanro/README.md

-# <h1 align="center">Hi 👋, I'm Brayan 🧑‍💻</h1>
+# <h1 align="center">Hi 👋, I'm Brayan Rodriguez Montealegre🧑‍💻</h1>

 <h2 align="center">Frontend Developer and Software Engineering.</h2>
-<p>Frontend Developer with extensive experience in technologies such as JavaScript, React, Next.js, TypeScript, and Redux.
-As a Software Engineer, I specialize in transforming Figma designs into clean and responsive interfaces, using Bootstrap, Tailwind CSS, and Material UI.
-With knowledge in databases and SQL, I effectively integrate the frontend and backend.
-I am proactive, detail-oriented, and collaborative, always committed to best practices in code and design to deliver highly performance-optimized applications that exceed user expectations.</p>
+<p>Frontend Developer with experience in JavaScript, React.Js, Next.Js, TypeScript, Redux, and Git.
+Specialized in transforming Figma designs into clean, responsive interfaces with Bootstrap, Tailwind CSS, and Material UI.
+With knowledge of databases, SQL, and front-end-backend integration, as well as experience in containerization with Docker, orchestration with Kubernetes, and deployment in the Azure cloud.
+Proactive, detail-oriented, and collaborative, focused on best practices and optimization to create scalable, efficient, and high-performance applications.</p>

 ### 🛠 Languages and Tools: